Emergency Dentist in Houston, TX

 Dental emergencies can be especially distressing.
-Here at The Gentle Art of Dentistry, we are here to help you in your moment of need.
+Here at The Gentle Art of Dentistry in Houston, we are here to help you in your moment of need.
 Emergencies tend to happen at inconvenient times, but we want you to call for urgent dental issues.
 If you are in need of emergency dental care, we will make every effort to see you the day you call.

 What is a dental emergency?

 A dental emergency is when you are bleeding or have severe tooth pain.
 Missing or fractured teeth also qualify as dental emergencies.
 In those cases, we want to act quickly to help you save your teeth.
 Another example is an abscess.
 That is a condition we want to treat quickly, so it does not worsen or lead to other serious medical issues.

 If you are in pain or experiencing some distressing symptoms, call our office.
 Our trained staff can gather necessary information and make arrangements for you to be seen by an emergency dentist.

 If a tooth is fractured or knocked out, we suggest following these guidelines: